Democracy Advisor

 He angitūtanga: The opportunity

-Auckland Council’s Governance and Engagement Department has an opportunity for a full time Democracy Advisor to join the Local Board Services team, with a primary focus on the Waiheke cohort.
-This role will therefore be based on the island.
+Auckland Council’s Governance and Engagement Department has an opportunity for a full time Democracy Advisor to join the Local Board Services team based at the Waiheke office.

 Local boards make local decisions on behalf of their communities.
 They provide leadership and engage with the public on a broad range of community and regional issues.
 This is a critical role for decision-making which spans across all local government services, Council Controlled Organisations and local communities.

-As a Democracy Advisor, you will be the governance expert with a primary focus on supporting and advising Waiheke Local Board members and local board team on core democratic services.
+As a Democracy Advisor, your primary focus will be supporting and advising Waiheke Local Board members and local board team on core democratic meeting processes.

 Local board support roles enjoy a wide variety of work and on a day-to-day basis.
 You could expect to work on:

-• scheduling and preparing for public meetings, forums and workshops and notifying attendees, and producing high quality agendas, minutes and workshop records
+• scheduling and preparing for public meetings, forums and workshops, and producing high quality agendas, minutes and workshop records

-• supporting other team members in scheduling, organising and delivery of local board community consultation or engagement meetings and events
+• supporting other team members in scheduling, organising and delivering local board community consultation or engagement meetings and events

 He kōrero mōu: About you

-This role will see you working alongside Local Board Members, senior management and representatives from Tāmaki Makaurau’s diverse communities; therefore, confidence, political acumen and good judgement are essential for your success in the role.
+You will be working alongside Local Board members, senior management and representatives from Tāmaki Makaurau’s diverse communities; therefore, confidence, political acumen and good judgement are essential for your success in the role.

 We are looking for someone who is self-motivated, has a high degree of initiative, with the ability to balance competing demands.